-The Observability Pipelines Worker’s aggregator architecture deploys the Observability Pipelines Worker as a standalone service for centralized data processing and routing.
+The Observability Pipelines Worker’s (OPW) aggregator architecture deploys the Observability Pipelines Worker as a standalone service for centralized data processing and routing:

 Deploy Observability Pipelines Worker into your infrastructure, like any other service to intercept and manipulate data, and then forward it to your destinations.
 Each Observability Pipelines Worker instance operates independently, so that you can scale the architecture with a simple load balancer.